AmeerArsala/UniverseLM/README.md

 ## Setup (locally)

-1. Create & Activate the Conda/Mamba/Micromamba environment if not already
+1. (Optional; for dev) Create & Activate the Conda/Mamba/Micromamba environment if not already

 ```
 micromamba create -f environment.yml